adalangston/ai-project-demo/README.md

+## Projects

+# Source Separation

+In this project I

-# ai-project-demo
+# Prediction

-Music/AI project examples from U of M coursework
+In this project I created